- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 Market Driving Strategies

-Dan's research focuses on judgment and decision making.
-He is particularly interested in understanding how people make inferences about missing information in the context of making product decisions, investment judgments, and intertemporal choices.
-Dan has examined how overconfidence in product inferences can stem from a neglect of unknown evidence, why consumers are overconfident in their memories of products, and how beliefs about the nature of unknown information can impact investment behaviors, such as diversification, trading frequency, and willingness to seek financial advice.
-Dan has validated this research in theoretical and applied settings, using incentive compatible lab experiments, field studies, and large-scale datasets.
-Dan has published his work in top academic journals such as Management Science and has given talks on his research at the Society for Consumer Psychology, the Subjective Probability, Utility, and Decision Making Conference, and the Society for Judgment and Decision Making.
+Daniel's research focuses on improving consumer judgment and decision making.
+He is particularly interested in understanding how people make inferences about missing information in the context of product decisions, investment judgments, and intertemporal choices.
+Daniel has examined how overconfidence in product inferences can stem from a neglect of unknown evidence, how memory biases impact overconfidence, how consumers fill in gaps in memory to make product judgments, and how beliefs about the nature of unknown information can impact investment behaviors, such as diversification, trading frequency, and willingness to seek financial advice.
+He has validated this research in theoretical and applied settings, using incentive compatible lab experiments, field studies, and large-scale datasets.
+Daniel has published his work in top academic journals such as the Journal of Consumer Research and Management Science.
+He has given talks on his research at the Association for Consumer Research, Society for Consumer Psychology, the Subjective Probability, Utility, and Decision Making Conference, and the Society for Judgment and Decision Making.